pasindu94/maka-cli/README.md

 Meteor support for [Typings](https://github.com/typings/typings) is still a bit off from perfect, so you'll see some type warnings show up about various meteor packages.
 The app will still run normally however.

-To ease some of the pain, @barbatus has create an awesome typings package.
+To ease some of the pain, @barbatus has created an awesome [TypeScript Compiler](https://github.com/barbatus/typescript).
 To use it, you'll need to manually go into the ./app directory and issue the command:

 (First, make sure you have typings installed: ``` $ npm install -g typings ```